NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_poses_handlers.rst

-Niryo Robot Poses Handlers Package
+Niryo robot poses handlers package
 ======================================================

 This package is in charge of dealing with transforms, workspace, grips and trajectories.

-Poses Handlers Node
+Poses handlers node
 --------------------------

-Description - Poses Handlers
+Description - Poses handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ROS Node is made of several services to deal with transforms, workspace, grips and trajectories.

-The namespace used is : |namespace_emphasize|
+The namespace used is: |namespace_emphasize|

 Workspaces
 """""""""""""

 A workspace is defined by 4 markers that form a rectangle.
-With the help of the robot's calibration tip, the marker positions are learnt.
+With the help of the robot's calibration tip, the marker positions are learned.
 The camera returns poses (x, y, yaw) relative to the workspace.
 We can then infer the absolute object pose in robot coordinates.

 Grips